 Pelvic Congestion Syndrome - Chronic Pelvic Pain in Women

 It is estimated that one-third of all women will experience chronic pelvic pain in their lifetime.
-Many of these women are told the problem is "all in their head" but recent advancements now show the pain may be due to hard to detect varicose veins in the pelvis, known as pelvic congestion syndrome.
+Recent advancements show the pain may be due to hard-to-detect varicose veins in the pelvis, known as pelvic congestion syndrome.

 The causes of chronic pelvic pain are varied, but are often associated with the presence of ovarian and pelvic varicose veins.
 Pelvic congestion syndrome is similar to varicose veins in the legs.
 In both cases, the valves in the veins that help return blood to the heart against gravity become weakened and don't close properly, this allows blood to flow backwards and pool in the vein causing pressure and bulging veins.
 In the pelvis, varicose veins can cause pain and affect the uterus, ovaries and vulva.
 Up to 15 percent of women, generally between the ages of 20 and 50, have varicose veins in the pelvis, although not all experience symptoms.